Deary, Idaho

 Deary is a city in Latah County, Idaho.
-The population was 506 at the time of the 2010 census, down from 552 in 2000.
+As of the 2020 census, Deary had a population of 508.
 It is located 24 mi east of Moscow and 43 mi northeast of Lewiston.

 History

 The settlement began as a waystation on the road to the forests at Bovill, Idaho.
 Owned by two African-Americans, Joe and Lou Wells, the waystation location was first called "Spud Hill", and then "Anderson".

 The settlement was renamed "Deary" when the railroad was extended to that point.
 The town was founded in 1907, and named for William Deary, a businessperson in the lumber industry.
 A post office has been in operation at Deary since 1907.

 Geography

 Deary is located at the base of Potato Hill, or as the locals call it, "Spud Hill" and close to outdoor recreation, including camping and fishing: between Spring Valley Reservoir and Moose Creek.

 According to the United States Census Bureau, the city has a total area of 0.65 sqmi, all of it land.